CURSOR MAJOR - LOGO BLANK.jpg

 “This will appeal to the powerpop in you” – Steve Lamacq BBC 6 Music Recommends

-Cursor Major have supported and co-headlined with Nothing But Thieves, Future Of The Left, Mission of Burma, Menswear, Big Deal and Blank Realm among many others.
+Under the moniker Cursor Major I went out live with a band, supporting bands such as Nothing But Thieves, Future Of The Left, Mission of Burma, Menswear, Big Deal and Blank Realm among others.

 “We met Cursor Major, whom we love” Nothing but thieves interview with www.itsallindie.com

-Music journalists have compared Cursor Major to the likes of Teardrop Explodes, XTC, Squeeze, Elvis Costello, Talking Heads, The Boomtown Rats.
+In terms of music/stylistic references, Cursor Major has been compared to the likes of Teardrop Explodes, XTC, Squeeze, Elvis Costello, Talking Heads, The Boomtown Rats.
 Edwyn Collins, T-Rex, Roxy Music & The Jags.

 "Two slices of brilliantly odd pop music" - Tom Robinson BBC 6 Music